dhis2/training-docs/content/android/tg_exploreandroidapp.md

 ![login1](images/exploreandroid/images/sync2.png)

-**Granular Sync** :Users can click on the grey arrows (which means record(s) stored online in the device) to perform a sync.
+**Granular Sync** :Users can click on the sync tab (which means record(s) stored online in the device) to perform a sync.
 These options are available at top level (programs/dataset) or individually (TEI, events, datavalues).

 ![login1](images/exploreandroid/images/granularsync.png)